voruti/json2config/README.md

 ## Usage

-Simply run json2config.jar to convert "org.eclipse.smarthome.core.items.Item.json" (assuming it is in the same directory) to "json.items".
+Simply run json2config.jar to convert `org.eclipse.smarthome.core.items.Item.json` (assuming it is in the same directory) to `json.items`.

 You can optionally specify the input and output files:
 `java -jar json2config-XXX.jar [--in <path>] [--out <path>] [--log]`